Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     </details>

-    Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue

     Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
 In fact, even command() can be used in TeleOp for planned sequences; see Examples for how to do this

 === "Blockly"